SQUlDSWAG/SQUlDSWAG/README.md

 i'm a very joyful person so feel free to interact lala. however i may not be responsive sometimes i'll be quiet sometimes ill JEST with you! its like a 50/50 lmaojf BUT Im Trying ok. hmu if You are mutuals witj me in another platform lets be ponyfriends #FriendshipIsMaguc

-i'm no doubt a fictionkin of squiddo so um. sourcemates interact or somethinf how do you do this socializing thing lmfaooodhfj

-i am sensitive and anxious Be careful when jokeing with me using threats specifically when idk You.

 Let's all Be Friends ! ☀️🌟🌻🧡